-We will take appropriate steps to ensure that, at all times, there are sufficient numbers of suitably qualified, skilled and experienced persons employed within the service to ensure we can meet the care and support needs of people using the service, and therefore meet the Care Quality Commission’s Fundamental Standards.
+The registered manager will take appropriate steps to ensure that, at all times, there are sufficient numbers of suitably qualified, skilled and experienced persons employed within the service to ensure it can meet the care and support needs of people using the service, and therefore meet the Care Quality Commission’s Fundamental Standards.

 Staffing levels are determined following a needs analysis and risk assessment and agreement with the local authority over specific service user needs and to keep them safe at all times.
 This process is subject to regular monitoring and review to ensure the effective maintenance of staffing levels and consistency of care.

 In determining the number of staff and range of skills required to meet the needs of people using the service, the different levels of skills and competence required to meet those needs, the registered professional and support workers needed, supervision needs and leadership requirements need to be considered.
 Staffing levels and skill mix must be reviewed continuously and adapted to respond to the changing needs and circumstances of service users.